Sir Charles Trevelyan, 1st Baronet: Role in the Irish Famine

 During the Great Famine, specifically 1846, the Whig–Liberal Government held power in Britain, with Trevelyan acting as treasurer.
 In this position Trevelyan had considerable influence over the parliament's decisions, especially the plans for the relief effort in Ireland.
 Along with the Whig government, he believed Ireland needed to correct itself and that a laissez-faire attitude was the best solution.
 Though the efforts made by Trevelyan did not produce any permanent remedy to the situation, he believed that if the British Government gave Ireland all that was necessary to survive, the Irish people would come to rely on the British government instead of fixing their problems.

 In the summer of 1846, Trevelyan ordered the Peelite Relief Programmes, which had been operating since the early years of the famine, to be shut down.
 This was done on 21 July 1846 by Sir Charles Wood.
 Trevelyan believed that if the relief continued while a new food crisis was unfolding, the poor would become permanently conditioned to having the state take care of them.

 After the end of the Peelite Relief Programs, the Whig–Liberal government instituted the Labour Rate Act, which provided aid only to the most severely affected areas of the famine.
 This Labour Act took time to be implemented, as was Trevelyan's intention, allowing the British government to spend the bare minimum to feed those starving from the famine.
-He was nicknamed as "lynchpin of relief operations".
+He was nicknamed as "linchpin of relief operations".
 Trevelyan believed that labourers should have seen this as a happy event to take advantage of what he called "breathing-time" to harvest their own crops and carry out wage-producing harvest work for large farmers.
 But the return of the blight had deprived labourers of any crops to harvest and farmers of agricultural work to hire labourers for.

 Trevelyan expressed his views in letters that year to Lord Monteagle of Brandon and in an article in The Times.
 But in 1846, more than ninety percent of the potato crop had been destroyed.
-It is important to note that the large crops of oats and grain were not affected, and if those crops had been distributed to the Irish people rather than exported, mass starvation could have been avoided.
+The large crops of oats and grain were not affected, and if those crops had been distributed to the Irish people rather than exported, mass starvation could have been avoided.